BoilerUpload - Boilermakers Drop Crucial Game Against Hawkeyes 24-3

 Halfway into their matchup with Iowa, that buzz felt dead.

-Between a mix of turnovers, lackluster offense, and big plays given up the Hawkeyes broke out to a 24-3 lead early in the second and were content to put the game in the hands of their stout defense the rest of the way.
+Between a mix of turnovers, lackluster offense, and big plays given up by the Purdue defense the Hawkeyes broke out to a 24-3 lead early in the second and were content to put the game in the hands of their stout defense the rest of the way.

 While Jeff Brohm's teams have struggled in adverse weather conditions before, the windy and damp weather was hardly the sole reason to blame.
 Purdue was unable to convert an early 41 yard pass to Charlie Jones from Aidan O'Connell into points and were forced to punt from midfield.
 Jack Ansell pinned the Hawkeyes at their nine, but Spencer Petras hit Sam LaPorta for a 41-yard gain shortly thereafter.
 Just seven plays later Petras found LaPorta on 3rd and 8 for a 16 yard TD, LaPorta's first TD of the season.